-- 14. Enter the Skip Pattern in the Skip Pattern field.
+- 14. Enter the Skip Pattern in the textbox Skip Pattern.
 Skip Pattern is used to skip a particular pattern.
 You can use regular expression in Skip Pattern. - 15.
-Enter the minimum and maximum size of the field in the Min Size and Max Size fields respectively.
+Enter the minimum and maximum size of the field in the textboxes Min Size and Max Size respectively. - 16.
+Enter the position in the textbox Position.

-- 16. Enter the position in the Position field. - 17.
-Click Add Record to define another type of Record format, and follow the steps from 10 to 15.
+17. Click Add Record to define another type of Record format, and follow the steps from 10 to 15.